Confidentiality: reporting gunshot and knife wounds

 Disclosing personal information without consent

 If it is probable that a crime has been committed, the police will ask for more information.
-If practicable, you should ask for the patient’s consent before disclosing personal information unless, for example, doing so:
+If practicable or appropriate, you should ask for the patient’s consent before disclosing personal information unless, for example, doing so:

 - may put you or others at risk of serious harm